Level 2 Background Check for Healthcare Workers Using 1 Easy Trick

 While digital fingerprinting makes the screening process for healthcare workers much easier, it must be done correctly.
 If not, a background check might be delayed or altogether halted.
 This could result in serious delays in the hiring process, and impact both employees and employers.

-When arriving to have fingerprints captured, a skilled technician assists the process.
+When arriving to have fingerprints captured, a skilled technician assists in the process.
 This is done to ensure that the fingerprints are scanned correctly and to limit the amount of errors.

 The fingerprinting method includes the following safeguards: